Amiens

 Amiens (English: /æˈmjæ̃/ or /ˈæmiənz/ AM-ee-ənz; [amjɛ̃]; Anmien, Anmiens or Anmyin) is a city and commune in northern France, located 120 km north of Paris and 100 km south-west of Lille.
-It is the capital of the Somme department in the region of Hauts-de-France.
-In 2021, the population of Amiens was 135,429.
+It is the capital of the Somme department in the region of Hauts-de-France and had a population of 135,429, as of 2021.
 A central landmark of the city is Amiens Cathedral, the largest Gothic cathedral in France.
 Amiens also has one of the largest university hospitals in France, with a capacity of 1,200 beds.
 The author Jules Verne lived in Amiens from 1871 until his death in 1905, and served on the city council for 15 years.
-Incumbent French president Emmanuel Macron was born in Amiens.
+Amiens is the birthplace of French president Emmanuel Macron.

 The town was fought over during both World Wars, suffering significant damage, and was repeatedly occupied by both sides.
 The 1918 Battle of Amiens was the opening phase of the Hundred Days Offensive which directly led to the Armistice with Germany.
 The Royal Air Force heavily bombed the town during the Second World War.
 In the aftermath, the city was rebuilt according to Pierre Dufau's plans with wider streets to ease traffic congestion.
 These newer structures were primarily built of brick, concrete and white stone with slate roofs.
 The architect Auguste Perret designed the Gare d'Amiens train station and nearby Tour Perret.